Have you ever been in a Christian slump when your prayer time goes stale.

 On it, he tells the story of a couple who had been married for years.

-One day the wife raised an accusatory tone and asked: “Why is it we don’t sit close anymore in the car?”
+One day the wife raised an accusatory tone to her husband and asked: “Why is it we don’t sit close anymore in the car?”

 The husband responded by saying something like “Well, the steering wheel is still here.
 I’m in the same spot.
 I wasn’t the one who moved.